Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 They look similar, but the workflow is not

 They look similar if you only ask whether text can become video.
-The split is in format.
-Fliki is usually a narration-led conversion workflow.
-InVideo is usually a scene-assembly workflow built for faster visual drafting and broader short-form output.
+The split is in source and control.
+Fliki is source-material conversion with narration and pronunciation control.
+InVideo is prompt-first scene assembly with command-box revision and light manual edit controls.

 The real decision